declankieran-nhsd/lft-demo/README.md

   * A Document Bundle with an example Composition as well as the LFT resources
 * Laboratory Report Document Bundle Query
   * A query for the Report using the primary business identifier used, i.e. REP-20220308-008902

+**Note**: This assumes that a FHIR server is running at localhost:8080